98bao/Migros/documents/Report.md

 ## Team Migros - Real or Not?
 NLP with Disaster Tweets

 In this project we analyzed a dataset of tweets to know if a tweet is about a real disaster (target = 1) or not (target = 0).
 To do so we builded a machine learning model and trained it with the dataset provided by the university.
-This report willbe a summary of the course of action we did and how we achieved our best accuracy in the leaderboard.
+This report will be a summary of the course of action we did and how we achieved our best accuracy in the leaderboard.

 # First Iteration
 In this first iteration we just fit the training data in the Logistic regression and observe the accuracy.